Overview

 - Employees will receive 1.5x their hourly rate of pay for hours worked on any public holidays designated as such by the employer in the schedule.

 When does California Labor Law apply?

-California locations and employees
+California Labor Laws will apply only to employees who are employed by Californian businesses AND work in California.
 Therefore, these two conditions must BOTH be met in Deputy for the California Labor Law pay rates to apply to an employee:

 - The employee must be assigned to a Location in Deputy with a Californian address in the Location settings. ie. when configuring the location 'California' must occupy the state field.